Golden Globes to kick off 2018 award season: What to know about the show

 Who's presenting?

-Halle Berry, Gal Gadot and Chris Hemsworth are among the first presenters announced for next month's Golden Globe Awards, the Hollywood Press Association announced on Dec.
-28.
+Halle Berry, Gal Gadot and Chris Hemsworth were among the presenters announced last month by the Hollywood Foreign Press Association.

-Other presenters include Carol Burnett, Shirley MacLaine, Hugh Grant, Kerry Washington, Emma Watson, Ricky Martin, Sarah Jessica Parker, Seth Rogan and Sharon Stone.
+Other presenters announced in December include Carol Burnett, Shirley MacLaine, Hugh Grant, Kerry Washington, Emma Watson, Ricky Martin, Sarah Jessica Parker, Seth Rogan and Sharon Stone.

 Additionally, the HFPA announced on Twitter on Jan.
 2 that "Game of Thrones" stars Kit Harrington and Emilia Clarke will be presenters at the Golden Globes.